PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Harvesting

 * Some plants may taste better dried or fresh, so experiment!
+Fresh leaves will tend to make more mild flavored teas.
 * The best time to harvest tea herbs is a dry morning; too late and the heat of the sun will dry out the leaves a bit, but also drive out some of their flavor.

 #### Drying